iolevel/wpdotnet-sdk/docs/aspnetcore-wordpress.md

     ```

 7. Run the application.
-Hit `F5` or press **Start** button in Visual Studio.
+Hit `F5` or press the **Start** button in Visual Studio.

-8. Deploy the application using *Publish* wizard.
+8. Deploy the application using the *Publish* wizard.
 Right click the project, select **Publish**, and follow the instructions.

     ![deploy the application to cloud](img/publish.png)

-## Grab a sample solution
+## Grab the sample solution

-The complete ASP.NET Core application with WordPress is available on GitHub:
+A complete ASP.NET Core application with WordPress is available on GitHub:

 - https://github.com/iolevel/peachpie-wordpress